 4. Reduced Risk of Injury: Dynamic stretching helps to prepare the muscles for physical activity and reducing the risk of injury.

 4. Stretch Regularly: To see the most benefits from stretching, it's important to stretch regularly.
-Aim to stretch at least two to three times a week, if not more.
+As a result, aim to stretch at least two to three times a week, if not more.

-While stretching can be a great way to improve range of motion and reduce pain, it's not always enough to address more serious injuries or chronic conditions.
+Stretching can be a great way to improve range of motion and reduce pain, but it's not always enough to address more serious injuries or chronic conditions.

 Request an Appointment Today

 At More 4 Life, our team of experienced physical therapists is dedicated to helping our patients achieve their goals and improve their quality of life.
 We offer a range of services, including manual therapy, therapeutic exercise, and neuromuscular re-education.

 If you're ready to start your journey to better health and wellness, we invite you to request an appointment at More 4 Life.